Background

 );

-It done!
-The only thing needed now is to add to wp-config.php.
-This is how it looks like if it’s added on wp-config.php.
-In this example – it is added on the topmost part of the configuration file for visibility.
+It’s done!
+The only thing left to do is add it to wp-config.php.
+This is how it looks if it’s added to wp-config.php.
+For example, it is added to the topmost part of the configuration file for visibility.

-Finally – you need to log in as a network administrator and verify that your custom backup schedule appears in your Prime Mover backup schedule settings.
+Finally, you must log in as a network administrator and verify that your custom backup schedule appears in your Prime Mover backup schedule settings.

-Go to Prime Mover PRO -> Toolbox -> Under “Backup schedule” – you should see your custom backup schedule and it’s ready to be used.
+Go to Prime Mover PRO -> Toolbox -> Under “Backup schedule,” you should see your custom backup schedule, which is ready to use.

-As you can see – the new custom backup schedule “Once in 3 weeks” has now been added.
+As you can see, the new custom backup schedule, “Once in 3 weeks,” has been added.
 This implies that you have added this schedule correctly.

 Important note about the custom backup schedule